aerobatic/website/content/blog/2017-04-04-form-submit-zapier-google-sheet.md

 ## Conclusion

-That's it, now each time a user submits the contact form on your Aerobatic hosted website it will show up as a new row in the spreadsheet within seconds.
+That's it &mdash; now each time a user submits the contact form on your Aerobatic hosted website it will show up as a new row in the spreadsheet within seconds.
 No wrangling with APIs and no server code or infrastructure to maintain.
-The process for setting up a Zapier webhook integration to other services will work very similarly to this one.
+The process for setting up a Zapier webhook integration for other services is very similar to this one.

-And you're not limited to simple contact forms either, this same technique can be applied to a complicated multi-step survey.
+You're not limited to simple contact forms either, this same technique can be applied to a complicated multi-step user survey.
 Just code it with client JavaScript and POST it to the configured plugin route at the end.

 Now there's one less reason to hold onto that PHP or other active server backend.
 Static sites FTW!